cslarsen/nash-cipher/README.md

 Author and license
 ------------------

-Written by Christian Stigen Larsen http://csl.sublevel3.org
+Original Python version by Ronald Rivest

-Placed in the public domain by the author
+Translated to C++ by Christian Stigen Larsen http://csl.sublevel3.org

-2012-02-20
+The C++ version is placed in the public domain by the author 2012-02-20